In-depth reviews

 • Not particularly comfortable

-Few vehicles, Ferraris and Lamborghinis included, generate as much attention as the tiny, two-seat Citroen Ami – an electric 'quadricycle' in the same vein as the recently discounted Renault Twizy or the notorious G-Wiz.
-Following huge public demand, the Ami is now on sale in the UK, with first examples of the ultra-compact city car due to arrive later this year.
+Few vehicles, Ferraris and Lamborghinis included, generate as much attention as the tiny, two-seat Citroen Ami – an electric 'quadricycle' in the same vein as the recently discontinued Renault Twizy or the notorious G-Wiz.
+Following huge public demand, the Ami is now on sale in the UK, with prices starting from just £7,695.

 In case you haven't figured it out by now, the Ami is very, very small.
 Forget city cars like the Honda e, MINI Electric or Fiat 500 – the Ami is closer in size to the aforementioned Twizy and G-Wiz.
 But on the inside, it turns out to be surprisingly spacious, as Citroen has pushed the wheels right out to the corners, so there's a decent amount of room for occupants to stretch out.